-And no matter what the situation is, we advise against the pile of poo – even if it is smiling. 💩
+And no matter what, we advise against the pile of poo – even if it is smiling. 💩

 How do you feel about using emojis in business?
 (And which plural do you prefer: emoji or emojis?)
 Let us know in the comments!